-The engine oil dipstick has a yellow handle and is located near the center of the engine compartment.
+The engine oil dipstick handle is the yellow loop near the front of the engine.

-Turn off the engine and give the oil a few minutes to drain back into the oil pan.
+Turn off the engine and give the oil several minutes to drain back into the oil pan.
 If you don't, the oil dipstick might not show the actual level.